platformsh/platformsh-docs/src/languages/ruby.md

-# Ruby
+---
+title: "Ruby"
+weight: 8

-Platform.sh supports deploying any Ruby application.
+description: Platform.sh supports deploying any Ruby application.
 Your application can use any Ruby application server such as Unicorn or Puma and deploying a Rails or a Sinatra app is very straight forward.

+---

 ## Supported versions

 ### Ruby MRI

-* 2.3
-* 2.4
-* 2.5
-* 2.6
-* 2.7
+{{< image-versions image="ruby" status="supported" >}}

 ## Unicorn based Rails configuration